yeshenpy/COLA/README.md

 # (NeurIPS 2025) COLA: Towards Efficient Multi-Objective Reinforcement Learning with Conflict Objective Regularization in Latent Space

-**SOTA Performance** This repository contains the official implementation of **COLA**, a *general-policy* Multi-Objective Reinforcement Learning (MORL) framework that learns in a shared latent space and mitigates optimization conflicts across preferences.
+**:triangular_flag_on_post: SOTA Performance** This repository contains the official implementation of **COLA**, a *general-policy* Multi-Objective Reinforcement Learning (MORL) framework that learns in a shared latent space and mitigates optimization conflicts across preferences.

 **Paper:** COLA: Towards Efficient Multi-Objective Reinforcement Learning with Conflict Objective Regularization in Latent Space (NeurIPS 2025).